 - What does it mean for a representative to be a delegate?
 What does it mean to be a trustee?
-[Burke] - What evidence do we have the Members of Congress are delegates or trustees?
-[Miller and Stokes] - What reasons do Barber and McCarty rule out as causes for Congressional polarization?
-[Barber and McCarty]

-Chapter 6 (Focus on p.
-219 - 225; 231 - 234)
+[Burke] - For what reasons are women less likely to run for elected office?
+[Fox and Lawless] - What evidence do we have the Members of Congress are delegates or trustees?
+[Miller and Stokes & Matthews in suggested readings] - What reasons do Barber and McCarty rule out as causes for Congressional polarization?
+[Barber and McCarty] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 6 (Focus on p.
+219 225; 231 234)